Cpreet/SandeepNotes/Day1_questions.md

     Eg-
     let value = 10;      // value is a number
-    value = "Hello";     // now value is a string value = true;        // now value is a boolean
+    value = "Hello";     // now value is a string vaue = true;        // now value is a boolean